 Skip to content

-Jira vs Linear: Which Should You Choose in 2026?
+Jira vs Linear: Which is Better in 2026?

 Jira is the 20-year-old workhorse that every enterprise knows.
 Linear is the modern challenger built by ex-Uber engineers for speed.
 This comparison is often framed as 'enterprise vs startup,' but it's really about whether you need Jira's flexibility or Linear's opinionated speed.